 I get a lot of questions about cloth diapers.
-In our family, this is what works for us: Pablo wears cloth diapers whenever we are at home or just going around the city.
+In our family, this is what works for us: P wears cloth diapers whenever we are at home or just going around the city.
 However, whenever we are out traveling, we switch to disposable diapers.
 Diaper space (especially for air travel) is always a challenge, plus the time factor in washing clothes.

 Speaking of washing, in a gist, a breastfed baby’s stool is usually very easy to clean because it’s mushy/soft, plus it has a relatively pleasant smell.
 However, stool after solids is a whole different animal, haha.

 Someone washes our household’s clothes for us, so before I made this blogpost, I really made sure she did a comparison of the regular baby-friendly laundry detergents we have at home and tell me which works for what we all dread whenever babies start solids: STAINS!